-Reading of excerpts from five of the six finalist scripts
+Reading of excerpts from six finalist scripts

 Directed by: Jillie Simon